 This Proxy Statement is being furnished in connection with the solicitation on behalf of the Board of Directors of Textainer Group Holdings Limited, a Bermuda company ("we," "our," "us," or the "Company") of proxies to be voted at the 2023 Annual General Meeting of Shareholders to be held at The Loren at Pink Beach, 116 South Road, Tucker's Town, Bermuda HS 01, at 9:00 a.m. (local time) on Thursday, June 1, 2023, including any postponement or adjournment(s) thereof (the "2023 Annual Meeting").
 The 2023 Annual Meeting will be held for the purposes set forth in the accompanying Notice of 2023 Annual General Meeting of Shareholders and as more specifically described in this Proxy Statement.
-This Proxy Statement, the accompanying Notice of 2023 Annual General Meeting of Shareholders, the accompanying form of proxy card and our 2022 Annual Report to Shareholders are being first mailed to shareholders on or about April 28, 2023.
+This Proxy Statement, the accompanying Notice of 2023 Annual General Meeting of Shareholders are being first mailed to shareholders on or about April 28, 2023.
 These proxy materials are also available for viewing at www.textainer.com.